Rosoe/Apple-Transcripts-to-Text/README.md

 ## How to Use

-1. Download the HTML file and open it in your browser of choice.
+1. Download the [index.html](https://github.com/Rosoe/Apple-Transcripts-to-Text/blob/main/index.html) file and open it in your browser of choice.
 2. Open the episode in the MacOS Podcasts app and click 'Transcript' (or ··· > 'View Transcript')
 3. Access the transcript file:
    - Open Finder